Private, In-Home Tutoring in Hood River, Oregon

-SchoolTutoring Academy’s tutoring programs for Hood River students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hood River, Oregon students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Hood River County School District uses a comprehensive curriculum that details the learning expectations in all academic subjects and the career and technical electives available as well.
 The learning targets in core subjects are aligned to the statewide assessments and serve to ensure that all students are meeting the mark.
 Students are also expected to perform community service and school-wide initiatives regarding anti-bullying awareness or other important topics.
 There are many extracurricular activities to further enhance students educational experience from academically competitive groups to environmental organizations.